SebSK3/sbd2/README.md

 Every record in this page can point to key that should be after it.

 When we insert, we search for the predecessor of searched key.
-If we don't cant insert it directly after predecessor, then we insert it in **overflow chain**.
+If we can't insert it directly after predecessor, then we insert it in **overflow chain**.
 When we find it impossible to insert in overflow chain, we reorganise the file.

 **Overflow chain** has records and pointers to next overflow pointer.
 The overflow pointer in overflow page can be only within the same overflow page.
 We treat is somewhat like linked list.